VisionLearningGroup/taskcv-2017-public/classification/model/DAN/README.md

 # Introduction
 Deep adaptation network is proposed by [Learning Transferable Features with Deep Adaptation Networks](https://arxiv.org/pdf/1502.02791.pdf).
 Please cite the original paper if you use any material (code, algorithm, etc) provided by the authors.
+For this baseline model, we only provide code for Caffe version.

 # Run the baseline

 0. Get the modified Caffe code by cloning the repository: `git clone https://github.com/thuml/transfer-caffe.git`.
+Let's call the palce where you installed caffe `$CAFFE_ROOT`.
 1. **Install DAN** (See [Caffe installation Instructions](http://caffe.berkeleyvision.org/installation.html) for help).
-3. **Prepare data**
+3. **Data Preparation**: To run the model, you should prepare `train.txt`, `test.txt`,

 This is a caffe repository for transfer learning.
 We fork the repository with version ID `29cdee7` from [Caffe](https://github.com/BVLC/caffe) and make our modifications.
 The main modifications are listed as follow: